Pinzón Island: Geography

+Flora

 Pinzón marks the geographical center of the Galápagos Islands, but neither of the two main Galápagos tree species are present.
 A unique species of daisy tree is found in the humid zone.

-Restoration
+Wildlife

 During January 2012, invasive rodents were removed from the island by The Galápagos National Park, assisted by Island Conservation to benefit the Pinzón giant tortoise.
 An infestation of non-native rats began in the mid 18th century with the arrival of European sailors.
 The rats devastated the tortoise population by eating their eggs and young hatchlings that were too small to defend themselves.
 In December 2014, after 100 years the first new generation of tortoise hatchlings were spotted on Pinzón.